Skip to main content

 Hearing aids

-If you are eligible, the Hearing Devices Program covers the costs related to hearing aids and assistive listening devices.
-This includes the purchase, repair and replacement of the aids you need to carry out your daily activities.
+The Hearing Devices Program covers the costs related to the allocation, repair and replacement of hearing aids you need to carry out your daily activities.
+This includes hearing aids and assistive listening devices.

 Who is eligible?